delventhalz/delventhalz.github.io/_posts/2016-02-06-web-scraping.markdown

 ### Cheerio And You

 Cheerio requires a little bit of extra setup.
-After `require`ing it normally, you'll have to use the `load` method to create a jQuery-like `$` object containing all of the HTML you're planning on scraping.
-So if your goal was just to return the `title` of that webpage we requested earlier, your `scrape` function might look like this:
+After `require`ing it normally, you use the `load` method to create a jQuery-like `$` object with all of the HTML you're planning to scrape.
+So, if your goal was just to return the `title` of a webpage we, you code might look something like this:

 {% highlight javascript %}
 var cheerio = require('cheerio');